A Fun DIY Wall Organizer for Any Room

 The plans to build an Urban Outfitters Inspired wall organizer is another that will surely reduce the scrap pile!
 All it takes are a few pieces of 1/2″ plywood and a scrap of 1/4″ plywood.
 The embellishments are up to you!
-My sample features galavanized metal ribbon and porcelain number purchased from the hobby store.
+This DIY wall organizer features galvanized metal ribbon and porcelain number markers purchased from the hobby store.

 - Scraps of 1/2″ plywood (or a quarter sheet of 1/2″ plywood)